BatteryDataAlliance/pyctiarbin/README.md

 Where the fields are as follows:

 - `ip_address` : str
-    The IP address of the Maccor server.
-Use 127.0.0.1 if running on the same machine as the server.
+    The IP address of the Arbin host computer.
 - `port` : int
     The TCP port to communicate through.
 This is generally going to be 7031
 - `timeout_s` : *optional* : float